HimesGroup/BMIN503_Final_Project/README.md

 Methodology described by the Himes Lab in the [RAVED](https://github.com/HimesGroup/raved) and [taffeta](https://github.com/HimesGroup/taffeta) pipelines

 ### I. Obtain Raw Data
-The following steps were completed in a lab server that behaves similiarly to a HPC
+*The following steps were completed in a lab server that behaves similarly to a HPC*

 1. Download raw data files using the SRA Toolkit, explained [here](https://wikis.utexas.edu/display/bioiteam/SRA+toolkit)
 2. Preform prelimary quality control of raw fastq files with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 ### II.
-Quality Control of Raw Data
+Align Reads to Reference Genome
-The following steps were completed in a lab server that behaves similiarly to a HPC
+*The following steps were completed in a lab server that behaves similarly to a HPC*

 1. Create a data-set specific phenotype file
 2. Align raw reads to reference genome using the [STAR aligner](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) and the [mm10](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.20/) mouse reference genome